 The PCC has a duty to consult residents before making recommendations on precept levels to Cleveland’s Police and Crime Panel.

-Less than 1% of the budget is spent on staffing in the Office of the Police and Crime Commissioner (OPCC.)
+Just 1% of the budget is spent on staffing in the Office of the Police and Crime Commissioner (OPCC.)

-PCC Policing Precept Leaflets and Information
+Policing Precept Leaflets and Information